neungs-2/jwt-authorization-practice/README.md

 # JSON Web Token with Redis

-This is Login feature for practice JWT and Redis.
+This is simple JWT practice with Redis.

 <br>